 As an aspiring session musician, it's a good idea to begin your sight-reading journey if you have not learned how to read music yet.
-If you know the basics but aren't they confident, consider practicing with a tool like MusicTheory.net on a consistent schedule in order to strengthen your sight-reading skills.
+If you know the basics but aren't confident, consider practicing with a tool like MusicTheory.net on a consistent schedule to strengthen your sight-reading skills.

 Similar to sight-reading, you will need to have a great musical ear as a session musician.
 Learning quickly and accurately in the music world usually shows that you have had a lot of experience in music theory and/or learning how to sing or play by ear.

 Related Post: Best Music Theory Books With Ear Training For Beginners

 A lot of discussions can go into the creative process when you're collaborating with others, so make sure you're good with musical terms, manners, and making friends.
 This comes in handy in the music industry for sure since there are often a lot of egos involved with creatives!

 To add to your communication skills, you may be required to have the particular communication skills of a customer service agent at times as well.
 When it comes to getting leads and potential clients in the music world, you will have to learn how to talk to people in a way that's appropriate for a B2B type of relationship.

-You can get very far with sight-reading and ear training skills, but the power of improvisation can take you even further as a session musician.
+You can get very far with sight-reading and ear-training skills, but the power of improvisation can take you even further as a session musician.
 Many times, clients need musicians and singers to be able to do their own thing and create variations of a melody on the spot.

-Your networking and promotion skills will need to be good in order to be successful as a session musician.
-There are so many talented singers and instrumentalists who can't find success in the music world simply because they don't know how to or don't want to market themselves properly.
+Your networking and promotion skills will need to be good to succeed as a session musician.
+Many talented singers and instrumentalists can't find success in the music world simply because they don't know how to or don't want to market themselves properly.

 Related Post: The Truth About Music Marketing Companies

 The best session musicians are also reliable and timely.
-They show up early, they're always prepared with the right gear, they understand the assignment, and they do their job right every time.
+They show up early, are always prepared with the right gear, understand the assignment, and do their job right every time.
 If you struggle with any of these things, now's the time to get better and grow by taking things one day at a time and actively striving to do better than you did the day before!